Canon G1 X vs Pentax KP

 |6.||Canon 650D||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |13.||Pentax K-70||Y||stereo / mono||Y||-||mini||2.0||Y||-||-|

 It is notable that the KP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G1X does not provide wifi capability.

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the G1X has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
+Both the G1X and the KP have been discontinued, but can regularly be found used on ebay.
+The G1X was replaced by the Canon G1X Mark II, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X and the Pentax KP?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon PowerShot G1 X: